JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 ## Protocol Overview

-- Temple Gold (TGLD) is an ERC20 that can be earned either by staking into the TempleGoldStaking contract, or by bidding into the DaiGoldAuction contract.
+- Temple Gold (TGLD) is an ERC20 that can be earned by staking into the TempleGoldStaking contract or bidding into the DaiGoldAuction contract.
-- TGLD is non-transferrable
+- TGLD is non-transferable
 - TGLD can be bridged over Layer Zero to other chains when the team deploys there
 - Temple can be bridged between chains using the TempleTeleporter contract
 - The Spice Auctions are meant to auction volatile tokens by bidding Temple Gold.
 After the auctions are complete, the TGLD bid can be burned